 To understand our camp lingo, you need to know our divisions so this is how the kids are separated into their camp divisions:

-- Freshmen – entering 2nd and 3rd grade
+- Rookies – entering 2nd and 3rd grade

 Within our one camp family, we have three specific camps that cater to the developmental needs and requirements of our campers in each division.
 Trips get bigger as our campers get older and the needs of our youngest campers are very different from those of our teenagers.
 Basically, as our campers grow, our program grows with them.

-These are our youngest campers, Freshmen thru Middies.
+These are our youngest campers, Rookies, Freshmen, and Juniors.
 Cherokee campers experience the warmth and enthusiasm of engaging kind counselors who provide support, guidance and a lot of fun all summer long.
 Our Cherokee campers leave camp about 5 times during the summer and their trips are smaller in scale but big and exciting to our youngest Chenny kids.

 Our oldest campers on camp and these kids pass on the camp spirit and traditions that Cherokee and Mohican campers aspire to be one day.
 Our Navajo program allows for personal growth, independent thinking, and incredible relationship building.
 Our program presents new experiences that these teens are ready and excited for.
 Navajo camp is when our campers begin their travel component to their Chenny experience.
 In addition to the local day trips, Navajo campers get to experience the following: